With a little help from your friends: semi-cooperative games via Joker moves: Introduction

 Furthermore, we establish several new results for Joker games: (1) While concurrent games require randomized strategies to win a game, this is not true for the specific Joker moves: these can be played deterministically.
 (2) If we play a strategy with $n$ Jokers, each play contains exactly $n$ Joker moves.
 (3) Even with deterministic strategies, Joker games are determined.
 (4) The classes of Joker strategies and admissible strategies do not coincide.

+As an extension to result (1) is that although randomization is not necessary to win in Joker games, randomization can be used to reduce the number of required Jokers for winning (with probability 1).
+Also, result (4) is extended by explaining the differences between Joker strategies and admissible strategies, with examples, and by showing that against a restricted opponent, without memory, Joker strategies and admissible strategies do coincide.

-Finally, we illustrate how Joker strategies can be applied in practice, by extracting test cases from Joker strategies.
+Finally, we illustrate how Joker strategies can be applied in practice, by extracting test cases from Joker-inspired strategies.
 Here we use techniques from previous work \cite{mbtgames}, to translate game strategies to test cases.
+In particular, a test case provides Player 1 actions as input to the System-Under-Test.
 We refer to \cite{mbtgames} for related work on game-based approaches for testing.
-In the experiments of this paper we show on four classes of case studies that obtained test cases outperform the standard testing approach of random testing.
+The experiments of this paper on four classes of case studies show that obtained test cases outperform the standard testing approach of random testing.
 Specifically, Joker-inspired test cases reach the goal more often than random ones, and require fewer steps to do so.

-\myparagraph{Contributions.} Summarizing, the main contributions of this paper are: \begin{itemize} \item We formalize the minimum help Player 1 needs from Player 2 to win as cost-minimal strategies in a Joker game. \item We establish several properties: the minimum number of Jokers equals minimum cost, each play of a Joker strategy uses $n$ Jokers, Joker game determinacy, Jokers can be played deterministically, in randomized setting, and admissible strategies do not coincide with cost-minimal strategies. \item We refine our Joker approach with second objective of the number of moves. \item We illustrate the benefits of our approach for test case generation.
+\paragraph{Contributions.} Summarizing, the main contributions of this paper are: \begin{enumerate} \item We formalize the minimum help Player 1 needs from Player 2 to win as cost-minimal strategies in a Joker game. \item We establish several properties: the minimum number of Jokers equals minimum cost, each play of a Joker strategy uses $n$ Jokers, Joker game determinacy, Jokers can be played deterministically, in randomized setting, and admissible strategies do not coincide with cost-minimal strategies. \item We refine our Joker approach with second objective of the number of moves. \item We illustrate the benefits of our approach for test case generation. \end{enumerate}